opensearch-project/documentation-website/_data-prepper/managing-data-prepper/source-coordination.md

 Source coordination in Data Prepper decides which partition of work is done by each node in the Data Prepper cluster and prevents duplicate partitions of work once the node completes work.

-Inspired by the K[inesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html), Data Prepper utilizes a distributed store in the form of a lease to handle the distribution and deduplication of work.
+Inspired by the [Kinesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html), Data Prepper utilizes a distributed store in the form of a lease to handle the distribution and deduplication of work.

-## Formatting partition items
+## Formatting partitions

 Source coordination separates sources into "partitions of work".
 For example, an S3 object would be a partition of work for Amazon S3, or an OpenSearch index would be a partition of work for OpenSearch.